2.4 TCOLE Rules and Professional Accountability

 Test Your Knowledge

-In the BPOC arrest-reporting scenario, who may have reporting responsibility after an officer's qualifying arrest?
+In a BPOC arrest-reporting scenario, who may carry a reporting responsibility after an officer's qualifying arrest?

 A